TomatenMarc/A-Social-Network/fairing/README.md

 ### Development

 For the development mode of this project one must specify an `.env.development.local` file.
-This file must also be used when using `npm run build`.
 This file should include:

 | Variable           | Use                                                          |